KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/23-veil-illusion.md

 * **Focus:** The membrane separating humanity from direct Theonic presence.

-* **Structure:** The veil between Holy Place and Holy of Holies represents the boundary between collective L₂ (SS / SM: Anthra / Nousa) and L₅ (EOB: Theon).
+* **Structure:** The veil between Holy Place and Holy of Holies represents the boundary between collective L₂ (SS / SM: Anthra / Nousa) and the innermost sanctum (L₃ (DS / DM: Archeus / Noeüs)), culturally elevated to the dwelling of L₅ (EOB: Theon).

 * **Event:** Torn "from top to bottom" at the crucifixion—Theonic initiation of permanent access (Nexus) to divine communion.